-To see Arkansas’s other monster you have to head to the southwest area of the state and visit Fouke Arkansas.
-This monster is a little more famous than the others. . . he’s a film star.
+To see Arkansas’ most famous cryptid, you have to head to the southwest area of the state and visit Fouke Arkansas.
+This monster is a little more famous than the others.
+He’s a film star.

 Our little monster did actually rate a MSTing from Mike, Servo and Crow.
-Aren’t we proud?
 Mike and the bots riff the third of the three films made about the Fouke Monster, Return To Boggy Creek.

 *MST3k is Mystery Science Theater 3000, a popular cult series that ran from 1989-1999 where a man and his “robot friends” were trapped in space and forced to watch cheesy movies.
 While watching these cheesy movies, they made witty comments at the screen.
 It’s the show with the silhouette of the 3 guys at the bottom of old films.